scaleway/terraform-provider-scaleway/website/docs/d/instance_server.html.markdown

 - `id` - The ID of the server.

+- `type` - The commercial type of the server.
+You find all the available types on the [pricing page](https://www.scaleway.com/en/pricing/).

+- `image` - The UUID and the label of the base image used by the server.

 - `organization_id` - The ID of the organization the server is associated with.

 - `tags` - The tags associated with the server.